Sephora’s 'Black Beauty Is Beauty' Short Film Celebrates Black Innovation

-Top beauty retailer Sephora uses their international reach to emphasize how Black beauty and Black trends are the blueprints for the beauty industry.
+Top beauty retailer Sephora is using their international reach to emphasize how Black beauty and Black trends are the blueprints for the beauty industry.
 In the short film, Black Beauty Is Beauty, Sephora traces the history of your favorite beauty trends to their Black roots.

-Directed by Garret Bradley, the first Black woman to win best director at Sundance for her documentary Time in 2020, the short film begins in a beauty shop.
+Directed by Garrett Bradley, the first Black woman to win best director at Sundance for her documentary Time in 2020, the short film begins in a beauty shop.

 WATCH THE FILM: